Spreaddit/.github/profile/README.md

 ## Usage

-To use Spreaddit, simply visit [spreaddit.me](https://spreaddit.me) and follow these steps:
+To use Spreaddit, simply visit [spreaddit Desktop Website](https://spreadit-fe.vercel.app) or [spreaddit Cross Platform Website](https://app.spreaddit.me)  and follow these steps:

 1. Sign up or log in to your account.
 2. Explore communities or create your own.